forta-network/docs/docs/concepts.md

 # Core Concepts

-## Forta Network
+## Forta Protocol

-The Forta Network refers to the distributed and decentralized nodes collaborating to provide threat detection and prevention for smart contract transactions on supported blockchains, coordinated through a set of smart contracts deployed across multiple blockchains.
+The Forta Protocol refers to the distributed and decentralized nodes collaborating to provide threat detection and prevention for smart contract transactions on supported blockchains, coordinated through a set of smart contracts deployed across multiple blockchains.
 One specific type of node is the scan node.
-The collection of all nodes and smart contracts is referred to as the Forta Network.
+The collection of all nodes and smart contracts is referred to as the Forta Protocol.

 ## Scan Nodes